RobertBeckebans/TrenchBroomBFG/README.md

 * Changed OBJ exporter so exported models can be easier reimported by RBDOOM-3-BFG
 * Changed Assimp glTF 2 importer so it will look for Doom 3 materials instead of trying to load embedded textures
 * Bezier patches can be copy pasted and copied out of other maps
+* Replaced ray traced model picker code using TinyBVH which allows to load bigger glTF 2 maps almost instantly instead of minutes

 ## Issues
 * TrenchBroomBFG doesn't support brush primitives like in D3Radiant or DarkRadiant.
 Use the Valve 220 .map format instead